MiksuNy/rust_ray_tracing/README.md

 --------
 - Supports .obj models (only triangulated models, limited support for PBR materials)
 - Very limited support for textures (base color and emission for now)
-    - .bmp
 - Smooth shading (vertex normals)
 - BVH
-- Supported output image formats
-    - .ppm
+- Textures and output images use this [image](https://crates.io/crates/image) crate for decoding and encoding
 --------

 Todo (in order of priority)